-Our Dallas truck crash attorney know any type of motor vehicle accident has the potential to be utterly devastating, but collisions with large trucks, buses, tankers, vans, and other large vehicles can cause particularly severe injuries.
-Truck accidents, including 18 wheeler accidents, are unfortunately common in Dallas due to the high volume of commercial trucks traveling through the city.
-These types of accidents can be extremely dangerous and have devastating consequences, including severe injuries or fatalities.
+Our Dallas truck accident lawyers know any type of motor vehicle accident has the potential to be utterly devastating, but collisions with large trucks, buses, tankers, vans, and other large vehicles can cause particularly severe injuries.
+Trucks can be notoriously dangerous on the road due to their payload size, longer stopping distances, handling ability, cargo distribution, and other factors.
 Truck accident injury claims are much more challenging than a typical car accident given complex trucking regulations, larger insurance policies involved, and severity of the injuries.

-Trucking companies in Texas have vast legal and insurance resources that individuals simply do not.
+Trucking companies have vast legal and insurance resources that individuals simply do not.
 They also have experience protecting their interests after one of their trucks collides with a car, motorcycle, or other vehicle.
 If you or a loved one have been injured in a truck accident, you need Dallas trucking accident lawyers with a strong record of results holding trucking companies responsible for their negligent actions.
-Call our experienced Dallas injury lawyers or dallas tractor trailer accident lawyers anytime 24/7 for a free, no-obligation consultation.
+Call our experienced Dallas injury lawyers anytime 24/7 for a FREE, NO-OBLIGATION CONSULTATION.

 As a victim of a serious truck wreck, working to heal your injuries and put your life back together can be a full-time job.
 Our Dallas truck accident lawyers have the expertise and tenacity to stand up to big trucking companies and collect maximum compensation.
 Don’t hesitate to call Thompson Law today for the help you need and compensation you deserve.

 The Texas Department of Transportation (TxDOT) tracks every accident involving large commercial vehicles across the entire state using police crash report data from the Dallas Police and other law enforcement divisions.